-Screening for diabetic retinopathy (DR) is important because the majority of patients who develop DR have no symptoms until macular edema (ME) and/or proliferative diabetic retinopathy (PDR) are already present.
+Screening for DR is important because the majority of patients who develop DR have no symptoms until macular edema (ME) and/or proliferative diabetic retinopathy (PDR) are already present.
 In addition, the efficacy of laser photocoagulation in preventing visual loss from PDR and ME is well established in randomized trials (see "Diabetic retinopathy: Prevention and treatment", section on 'Panretinal photocoagulation' and "Diabetic retinopathy: Prevention and treatment", section on 'Focal laser photocoagulation').
 However, laser therapy is more beneficial in preventing visual loss than reversing diminished visual acuity.
-Thus, early detection through screening programs and appropriate referral for therapy is important to preserve vision in individuals with diabetes.
+Thus, early detection through screening programs and appropriate referral for therapy are important to preserve vision in individuals with diabetes.

 METHOD OF SCREENING

-For the initial screening examination, we prefer evaluation by an ophthalmologist or optometrist who is experienced with diagnosing and treating diabetic retinopathy (DR).
-In certain settings (eg, when previous exams have been normal or when there is a shortage of eye care specialists), subsequent examinations can be done with retinal photographs if there is a trained photographer and reader.
+For the initial screening examination, we prefer evaluation by an ophthalmologist or optometrist who is experienced with diagnosing and treating DR. In certain settings (eg, when previous exams have been normal or when there is a shortage of eye care specialists), subsequent examinations can be done with retinal photographs if there is a trained photographer and reader.
 A comprehensive exam is required for follow-up of abnormalities detected on retinal photographs.
 These recommendations are consistent with American Diabetes Association (ADA) guidelines .